 Bottom-freezer refrigerators are available in various sizes, shapes, and door configurations, from single doors to French doors.
 The energy efficiency of top-freezer types often needs improvement.
 This is because cold air naturally moves downward, so the refrigerator’s compressor has to exert less energy to keep everything at the right temperature.

 The freezer section of bottom-freezer refrigerators is often smaller than that of top-freezer models, which is a drawback.
 But a few models include handy pull-out drawers that simplify reaching the freezer’s contents.

-For people who need convenient access to the refrigerator but are ready to give up some freezer storage capacity, bottom-freezer refrigerators could be a good choice.
+Bottom-freezer refrigerators could be a good choice for people who need convenient access to the refrigerator but are ready to give up some freezer storage capacity.
 In addition to being a greener choice, they could lower your recurring power costs.

 3. Side-by-Side Refrigerators: